LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Service linked roles can be used if service for EMR has lost ability to clean up EC2 resources
       * IAM roles can also be sued for EMRFS requests to S3 to control user access to files with in EMR based on users, groups, or location(s) within S3
     * Security configurations may be specified for Lake Formation (JSON)
     * Native integration with Apache Ranger to provide security for Hive data metastore and Hive instance(s) on EMR
-    * For data security on Hadoop /Hive
+      * For data security on Hadoop/Hive

 #### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis